Orders, decorations, and medals of the Holy See: Other Catholic chivalric orders

 Historically, many military orders and other chivalric orders were founded in association with the Holy See.
 Most of them became extinct, were suppressed, or merged with contemporary chivalric orders.
 Some of them survived under the protection of the Holy See as in the list above.
 A few of them remained as patrimony of dynastic royal houses.
 Some of these dynastic orders of knighthood were recognised as Roman Catholic by Papal bulls of the Holy See, and although they are no more affiliated with or protected by the Holy See, some of them are still exclusively designated for Catholics.

 In response to a proliferation of self-proclaimed chivalric orders claiming recognition from the Roman Catholic Church, the Holy See's Secretariat of State issued a statement clarifying that "other than its own Equestrian Orders [...] the Holy See recognises and supports only the Sovereign Military Order of Malta [...] and the Equestrian Order of the Holy Sepulchre".
 All other self-styled chivalric orders, the statement continued, "whether of recent origin or mediaeval foundation, are not recognised by the Holy See" and "the Holy See does not guarantee their historical or juridical legitimacy, their ends or organisational structures... to prevent the continuation of abuses which may result in harm to people of good faith, the Holy See confirms that it attributes absolutely no value whatsoever to certificates of membership or insignia issued by these groups, and it considers inappropriate the use of churches or chapels for their so-called 'ceremonies of investiture'."

-The Teutonic Order is no longer an order of chivalry, but is a purely religious order within the Roman Church.
+The Teutonic Order is no longer an order of chivalry, but is a purely religious order within the Roman Catholic Church.
 The Teutonic Order was founded as a hospital brotherhood in 1190 in Acre, Israel.
 In 1198, the Order became a religious military order of chivalry.
 However, since 1929 it has been a purely religious order of priests, brothers and sisters, with a category of 12 honorary knights and an unlimited number of associates, known as Marianer.
-Its headquarters is in Vienna, Austria.
+Its headquarters are in Vienna, Austria.
 The current Grand Master of the Teutonic Order is Frank Bayard.

 Other distinctions

 Pro Ecclesia et Pontifice

-The medal was established in 1888 and is awarded by the Pope to members of the clergy and laity for service to the Catholic Church and the Pope.
+The medal was established in 1888 and is awarded by the Pope to members of the clergy and laity for service to the Catholic Church and the Pope of Rome.
 Until 1996, it was the highest Papal decoration that could be awarded to women.